lebgdu543/addons/README.md

-# Local Converter / P2R3 URL Opener Extension
+# P2R3 Converter Opener Extension

 To install this extension locally: